FraTesta/experimental_ws/src/final_assignment/README.md

 User:
 ```
-That explains you the user interface and allows you to interact with the robot simulation.
-While the second windows shows some information about the robot and its behaviors
+That allows you to interact with the robot simulation.
+While the second windows shows some information about the robot and its behaviors.
 ```
 [INFO] [1619879582.422315, 429.745000]: State machine starting in initial state 'NORMAL' with userdata:
 	[]